 A truly independent financial advisor has no affiliations with a large brokerage firm.
 Why is that important?
 As an independent wealth management firm, we don’t have allegiances to a particular fund family or product.
 Independence and compensation method help an advisor be objective when making recommendations.

 Independence also matters when a client is in need of other services, such as life insurance or banking.
 As an independent wealth manager, we will make referrals to other professionals when clients need of insurance or other products, based on what we believe will be in the client’s best interest.

-The professionals in our referral network are not affiliated with us and we have no compensation agreement; the referral is made based on client need alone.
+The professionals in our referral network have no affiliation with us or compensation agreement.
+Instead, the referral is based on client need alone.

 Advisors with affiliations to a bank, wirehouse, or large asset manager might not be able to make an independent recommendation.
 Consider, for example, if you walked into a Bank of America branch and asked for the best type of savings account on the market.
 As you would expect, they’re going to recommend one of their products.